 Achieve impact, make a real difference – we are nearly all mission and results-driven.

-Focus on niche rather than ‘central’ or ‘mainstream’ topics, where we can have an added value and be heard without being drowned out.
-Future-oriented, pioneering role.
+Focus on ‘niche’ rather than already overcrowded approaches, where we can have an added value and be heard without being drowned out.
+Strong added-value: future-oriented, pioneering role.
 But how on these niches to keep a “foisonnement”?

 Get behind the gloss to understand deeper mechanics on our topics, see how decision-making really works to be able to act on it.